 - Are There Any Warnings to Consider?
 Snore Guard may cause excessive salivation, oral breathing obstruction, TMJ pain or soreness, dental or gingival soreness, and tooth movement.

-If you are looking at Snore Guard, make sure to visit our best anti-snoring devices page for more other options as well.
+If you are looking at Snore Guard, make sure to visit our best anti-snoring mouth guards page for more other options as well.